Next decisions

 Program:

-Thursday family meal list: weekly pickup bundle with first notice by email.
+[Verified recurring family meal] list: [verified pickup or preorder format] with first notice by opted-in email.

 Campaign pack:

-- Google post: "Family pickup bundle available Thursdays."
+- Google post: "[Verified family pickup offer] available [verified service window]."

 Catering-focused restaurant